-The recommended daily intake of magnesium is between 270mg and 300mg but having up to 400mg day is unlikely to cause any harm12.
-Therefore as the highest level of magnesium recorded in the King's Lynn phosphogypsum samples is marginally over this at 416mg/kg it is considered that the level of magnesium within the phosphogypsum is not of significant concern to human health, controlled waters or the environment.
+The recommended daily intake of magnesium is between 270mg and 300mg but having up to 400mg day is unlikely to cause any harm11.
+Therefore as the highest level of magnesium recorded is marginally over this at 416mg/kg it is considered that the level of magnesium within the phosphogypsum is not of significant concern to human health, controlled waters or the environment.